Chicago/design-cds-bootstrap/content_page.md

           <h1>Sample Title</h1>
           <p>January 22, 2020 by <a href="#">Jean Du Sable</a></p>

-          <p>This conten page shows a the different types of content that’s supported and styled with the Chicago design System and Bootstrap 4.4.1.
-Basic typography, images, and code are all supported.</p>
+          <p>This content page shows all the different types of content that is supported and styled with the Chicago design System and Bootstrap 4.4.1.
+It shows how basic typography, images, code, media and tables are supported.</p>
           <hr>
           <p>Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus.
 Aenean eu leo quam.
 Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.</p>
           <blockquote>